yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/hasura-cloud.md

     The project details are displayed.
 These include the GpaphQL API endpoint URL and Admin Secret, which is used for connecting applications.

 1. Note the **Hasura Cloud IP**.
-You will need to add this to your cluster IP allow list in Yugabyte Cloud.
+You will need to add this to your cluster IP allow list in YugabyteDB Managed.

 ## Add the Hasura Cloud project to your Yugabyte cluster IP allow list

-Yugabyte Cloud restricts access to clusters to IP addresses whitelisted in IP allow lists.
+YugabyteDB Managed restricts access to clusters to IP addresses whitelisted in IP allow lists.
 To connect the Hasura project, you must add the project's IP address to your clusters IP allow list.

-1. In Yugabyte Cloud, on the **Settings** tab for your cluster, under **IP Allow lists**, click **Add List**.
+1. In YugabyteDB Managed, on the **Settings** tab for your cluster, under **IP Allow lists**, click **Add List**.

 1. Click **Create New List and Add to Cluster**.